Robert Stock

-Robert Anthony Stock (born November 21, 1989) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the San Diego Padres, Boston Red Sox, Chicago Cubs, New York Mets, and in the KBO League for the Doosan Bears.
+Robert Anthony Stock (born November 21, 1989) is an American professional baseball pitcher for the New York Mets of Major League Baseball (MLB).
+He has previously played in MLB for the San Diego Padres, Boston Red Sox, and Chicago Cubs, and in the KBO League for the Doosan Bears.
 He pitched for the Israeli national baseball team in the 2023 World Baseball Classic.

 The St. Louis Cardinals selected Stock in the second round of the 2009 MLB draft as a catcher.
 After transitioning into a pitcher, Stock made his MLB debut in 2018 with the Padres.
 After playing for San Diego in 2019, he played for the Red Sox in 2020 and the Cubs and Mets in 2021, before joining Doosan in the 2022 season.
 Listed at 6 ft 1 in and 260 lb, he throws right-handed and bats left-handed.

 Early life

-Stock was born in Bellevue, Washington and grew up in Agoura Hills and Westlake Village, California.
+Stock was born in Bellevue, Washington, and grew up in Agoura Hills and Westlake Village, California.
 He is Jewish and grew up attending temple and Hebrew school.
 His parents are Gregg, an engineer, and Randi Stock.
 He has two brothers, Richard, who also played professional baseball, and Jacob, and two sisters, Sasha and Sabina.

 As a 12-year-old, Stock threw an 80 mph fastball.
 In 2002, he threw a no-hitter to lead Agoura to an 11–1 victory over Taiwan in the Pony Baseball's Bronco League World Series (ages 11–12) championship game.
 Baseball America rated him as the best baseball player of his age in the country when he was 13 years old in 2003, repeating that ranking again in 2004 and 2005.
 Stock played for the United States junior national baseball team in 2004, as the team's youngest player ever and number one pitcher, and 2005.